Section 20 Examples

 lms1 <- lqs(y ~ x, method = "lms") # LMS

 Figure 20.1: On the left we compare several methods.
-As expected, only those with high breakdown point have resisted the gross outliers.
-On the right plot, we compare different values of the quantile parameter \(h\) for the LTS estimator.
+As expected, only those with high breakdown point have resisted the outliers.
+On the right plot, we compare different values of the parameter \(k\) for the LTS estimator.

-We see that for small \(h\) the LTS line passes through the bulk of the data and ignores the outliers, whilst for larger \(h\) it is increasingly influenced by the outliers until it converges to the least squares line.
+We see that for small \(k\) the LTS line passes through the bulk of the data and ignores the outliers, whilst for larger \(k\) it is increasingly influenced by the outliers until it converges to the least squares line.

 20.2 Residual Analysis